 Gibson was the homecoming parade marshal in October 2013.
 The Coach Don Gibson H-Club Athletic Hall of Honor was dedicated during homecoming, with his former players traveling from across the country to honor their coach at the ceremony.

-Jim Long, B.A. biology 1960, established the Don Gibson Scholarship in 2010.
+Joseph Long, B.A. biology 1960, established the Don Gibson Scholarship in 2010.
 Long played the gridiron for Gibson.